ranga4all1/de-retail-sales/README.md

         ```
         - Run below commands in terminal
         ```
-        cd batch
+        cd batch/02-spark-local
         pip install pyspark
         ```
-        - Start jupyter-lab server for notebooks and connect to URL for jupyter
+        - Update `batch-spark.py` with your parameters
         ```
-        jupyter-lab
+        # Replace below with you parameters
+            credentials_location = '/workspaces/de-retail-sales/creds/my-creds.json'
+            project_id = 'woven-edge-412500'
+            input_retail = 'gs://woven-edge-412500-de-retail-sales-bucket/retail_data/*'
+            output = 'gs://woven-edge-412500-de-retail-sales-bucket/star-schema/'
         ```
-        - Access and run notebook for spark - `batch-spark.ipynb`.
+        - Run `batch-spark.py`.
 This should process data and create star schema files in gcs bucket.
+        ```
+        python batch-spark.py
+        ```
+        - In Google cloud console, go to Cloud Storage and verify that star schema files are created in your gcs bucket

-    - In Google cloud console, go to BigQuery -> run queries from `batch/load-data-bigquery`.
+    - In Google cloud console, go to BigQuery -> run queries from `load-data-bigquery.sql`.
 This should create star-schema in DWH and populate the data.

 8. **Data Analysis - Dashboard - Looker studio**